 Teesside University UCCE in Assessment and Management of Minor Illness 20 credits levels 6

-This six-month module is designed to meet the needs of a range of health care professionals working with patients who present to a point of first contact with a minor illness.
-The module aims to provide students with comprehensive knowledge and skills to assess and manage patients who present with a minor illness or refer as appropriate.
-Students accessing the module will be registered health care professionals working in areas such as primary care, accident and emergency and walk centres.
+This six-month course is designed to meet the needs of a range of health care professionals working with patients who present to a point of first contact with a minor illness.
+It aims to provide students with comprehensive knowledge and skills to assess and manage patients who present with a minor illness or refer as appropriate.
+Students will be registered health care professionals working in areas such as primary care, accident and emergency and walk centres.

-The module content will address holistic assessment of the patient, following a systematic process and working within the limits of the individual’s competence.
-On completion of the module students will be able to assess, treat and manage (or refer appropriately) patients who present to a point of first contact with a minor illness.
+The content will address holistic assessment of the patient, following a systematic process and working within the limits of the individual’s competence.
+On completion students will be able to assess, treat and manage (or refer appropriately) patients who present to a point of first contact with a minor illness.